 Responsive Web Design is a newer way that most professional web design companies are building.
 This is a method where the website is built in a way to respond differently to different size devices.
 With the increased popularity of mobile devices (laptops, tablets, hybrids, smartphones, etc) showcasing a multitude of screen sizes, the concept seems to fit.

 To incorporate responsive design in a website, the developer will create a set of rules called media queries that tell the website to behave or respond differently based on the screen size of the viewing device.
 What this means is that if you access a website on a small tablet screen like an Apple iPad instead of a traditional desktop widescreen monitor, you may see the same website displayed differently.
-And if you view that same website on a smartphone, you will probably see it displayed differently once again to be more accommodating to people viewing it on their phone.
-This could mean some graphics are eliminated, the content simplified or the navigation bar condensed into a single drop-down icon.
+If you view that same website on a smartphone, you will probably see it displayed differently once again to be more accommodating to people viewing it on their phone.
+This could mean some graphics are eliminated, the content simplified, or the navigation bar condensed into a single drop-down icon.

 Another option for a responsive website is to build a completely different mobile website.
 Instead of one master website with a bunch of media queries and rules, there are two separate websites: one for smartphones and one for traditional desktops.
 The mobile version just displays the core basics of what mobile users may be interested in seeing, and not much else.
 You can also include a link to the full website, if mobile users would rather see that.